Dark Mode with Tailwind CSS and Next.js

 Posted at 24/01/2021

-Basically, it all goes down to this library.
-It really does what it says it does: perfect dark mode in 2 lines of code.
+It all goes down to this library.
+And it does what it says: "perfect dark mode in 2 lines of code".
 Easy peasy.
-Just install it at your project using any of these two:
+Just install it on your project using any of these two:

 tailwind.config.js file and change the dark mode property to class, just like that: